northstowekarate/northstowekarate.github.io/why_karate/index.md

 ---
-title: Northstowe Karate Club - What are the benefits of karate?
+title: Northstowe Karate Club | What are the benefits of karate?
 layout: base.njk
 description: Learning Karate with Northstowe Karate Club has numberious benefits including learning effective self defence, gaining confidence and improved fitness
 ---
-# Why karate?
+# Why karate and what are the benefits?
 There are many reasons to learn karate.
 Here are just 3!
-### Learn Self Defence
+## Learn Self Defence
 Karate teaches you how to defend yourself and others in life threatening situations.
 Karate teaches basic and effective techniques that can be used to protect yourself and others from harm.

 ## Build Confidence and Fitness